mitrofmep/JBimer/README.md

 ## Contributions
 Contributions are welcome and encouraged!
 Please feel free to submit pull requests or open issues if you encounter any problems.

-## License
-This application is licensed under the MIT License.